Opening the Vault

 Washington and Franklin

-The first rotation of historic artifacts features handwritten documents of two Founding Fathers, President George Washington and Benjamin Franklin.
+The first rotation of historic artifacts, which was on display at the National Archives Museum from May 7 - August 6, 2025, featured handwritten documents of two Founding Fathers, President George Washington and Benjamin Franklin.
 These items emphasize landmark milestones in American history, honoring the first Commander in Chief of the Continental Army, and the first Postmaster General.

-Among the records on display through August 6 are President Washington's Oath of Allegiance to the United States, as well as his Revolutionary War account book, which served as an expense report during his time leading the Continental Army.
+Among the records on display included President Washington's Oath of Allegiance to the United States, as well as his Revolutionary War account book, which served as an expense report during his time leading the Continental Army.
 These items commemorate the 250th anniversary of the establishment of the U.S. Army, to be celebrated in June 2025.

 Additional Online Resources: